The LSU Law Experience

-The 42 full-time faculty at the Law Center are nationally known scholars and dedicated teachers whose doors are open to their students.
+The faculty at the Law Center are nationally known scholars and dedicated teachers whose doors are open to their students.
 “What is most impressive is that the faculty truly work for the students.
 They are willing to meet one-on-one any time to make sure you understand the material.
 As much as they care about the students’ education, the professors also genuinely care about our well-being,” says Erin Sayes, Class of 2011.
 “I’ll never forget Professor Howard L’Enfant’s motivational speeches as we neared finals my first semester.
 He, like many of my other professors, made sure his students were well equipped with both knowledge and confidence.”

 A Place to Enjoy

 LSU Law students are active in all sorts of organizations—and events such as crawfish boils, Assault & Flattery, and golf tournaments that show they know how to have a good time.
 The campus of a state flagship university offers many opportunities along with the excitement of SEC football.
 Beautiful lakes are a stone’s throw away, and New Orleans is just 90 miles down I-10.

 Prepared to Practice